sylwia-laboszczak/my-portfolio/src/content/posts/account-finder.md

 Hey,
  The next little step is behind me.
- Thist time i want to  show you a github finder.
+ Thist time I want to  show you a github finder.
- Checked and found out how it works at the link above.
+ Check out how it works at the link above.